-‘Derry Girls’ On Netflix Is A Bingeworthy Treat Of Irish Teen Angst In The 90s
+‘Derry Girls’ On Netflix Is A Bingeworthy Treat Of Irish Teen Angst In The ’90s

 If you are looking for a great weekend binge on Netflix, Derry Girls now has a second season available on the streaming network.

-According to the New York Times, the show covers serious subject matter, yet it’s laugh out loud funny while still being very real.
+According to The New York Times, the show covers serious subject matter, yet it’s laugh-out-loud funny while still being very real.
 Derry Girls is all about everyday teen angst in the conflict zone of Northern Ireland in the 1990s.

-Writer Lisa McGee is the creator of the show, and grew up in Derry during the time of The Troubles.
-Any given day could bring cease-fires, bombings and kidnappings, but McGee and her friends were still teen girls navigating the usual struggles that girls face everywhere.
-So in her story for Netflix, McGee created an alter ego, Erin, and her friends, Orla, Clare and Michelle (plus James) who attend a small Catholic school in Derry (or Londonderry if you are living on the other side of the wall), subtly raging against their parents, the church and what is expected of them by society.
+Writer Lisa McGee is the creator of the show and grew up in Derry during the time of The Troubles.
+Any given day could bring gunfire, bombings, and kidnappings, but McGee and her friends were still teen girls navigating the usual struggles that girls face everywhere.
+So in her story for Netflix, McGee created an alter ego, Erin, and her friends, Orla, Clare, and Michelle (plus James) who attend a small Catholic school in Derry (or Londonderry if you are living on the other side of the wall), subtly raging against their parents, the church, and what is expected of them by society.

 Erin, in particular, takes herself very seriously, which makes her even more amusing, though you are laughing with her, not at her.
-The strife of The Troubles is almost mundane, but the concern about crushes, clothing and getting to see your favorite band in Belfast are all deadly serious.
+The strife of The Troubles is almost mundane, but the concern about crushes, clothing, and getting to see your favorite band in Belfast are all deadly serious.

 Why Netflix’s Derry Girls is the perfect show to stream this weekend https://t.co/uRUijD250F